brains-on-code/fMRI-complexity-metrics-icse2021/Readme.md

 The analysis output is located in `/analysis/output`.

+## Test Your Own Metric?

+If you want to test your own metric and evaluate whether it better fits our captured data, please add an additional column with the metric values for each snippet in `data/metrics/SnippetComplexityMetricsValues.csv`.
+Then, start a full pipeline run as described above.
+Please contact us if you have any problems.

 # Results

 For convenience, we provide all output that the analysis script yields for our data in `/analysis/output`.